 If the score is lower than 80 IBT TOEFL, 53 PTE Academic, or 6.0 IELTS with no individual area under 5.0, the applicant may be granted joint admission to the Intensive English Program (IEP) and a graduate program while taking required language courses to meet the minimum TOEFL/PTE Academic/IELTS requirement before beginning graduate program coursework.
-Joint admission is not available for applicants to the graduate programs in Athletic Training and Nursing due to program structure.
+Joint admission is not available for all graduate programs.